Daniel-Lima-Carvalho/football_players_django/README.md

 1 - Repeat steps 1 and 2 from the previous setup guide.</br>

-2 - Create a .env file in project root folder with your credentials
+2 - Create a .env file in the project root with your credentials.

 <pre>
     DEBUG=True